byepesg/TransformaMetrics/README.md

-# Basil Web Application(vue)
+# TransformaMetrics

+Authors: Diego Rubiano and Sebastián Yepes

-This is the frontend for basil farm
+This is the frontend for transformaMetrics

-Firstly:
+Firstly for the package JSON:

-$npm run install
+$npm install

 Development:
-$npm install

     $npm run dev
+Production:
+    $npm run build